-No punishment on subsequent capture.
-ARTICLE 31.
+and community of flags ARTICLE 31.
 A spy, who after rejoining the army to which he belongs is subsequently captured by the enemy, is treated as a prisoner of war, and incurs no responsibility for his previous acts of espionage.